Dermatology · Papulosquamous Eruptions

 Secondary Syphilis: involves palms and soles

-Tinea Corporis: central clearing and fungal hyphae on KOH prep
+Tinea Corporis: central clearing and fungal hyphae on KOH

-Guttate Psoriasis: thicker, micaceous scale
+Guttate Psoriasis: thicker, silvery scale, often post-streptococcal

-Drug Eruption: temporal association with new medication initiation
+Drug Eruption: history of new medication initiation